Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 π€ What Is Hangul?

 Hangul, also spelled Hangeul, is the writing system used for Korean.
 English speakers often call it the Korean alphabet, which is helpful at the beginning.
-But on the page, it doesn’t work quite like the English alphabet.
+But on the page, it does not work quite like the English alphabet.

 English writes letters one after another in a straight line: k + o + r + e + a + n.
 Korean letters also represent sounds, but they are arranged inside square-looking syllable blocks.
 So when you see νκΈ (Hangeul, “Hangul”), you are not looking at two random symbols.
 You are looking at two blocks: ν and κΈ.